Back to Catalog

 "You only have to get rich once.
 You do not have to climb this mountain four times.
 You just have to do it once." — Charlie Munger

 This is a long conversation between Ben Gilbert, David Rosenthal, and Charlie Munger, recorded at Munger's home in Los Angeles a few weeks before his 100th birthday.
 It was, by their account, the only podcast Munger ever did.
 The pop framing of Munger is a folksy curmudgeon dispensing aphorisms.
 The actual operating system underneath is sharper than that — a model where most opportunities are fake, where real conviction is rare and should be bet on heavily when it appears, where most of the financial industry is a fee-extraction game dressed up as investing, and where compounding patience is the rarest commodity in capital markets.
-This protocol pulls the operationally useful pieces from that model for anyone investing, allocating capital, or making major decisions under uncertainty.
+This playbook pulls the operationally useful pieces from that model for anyone investing, allocating capital, or making major decisions under uncertainty.

-TACTIC 01
+Tactic 01

 When You Know You're Right, Bet Heavily